What Is Insurance And Why Should I Care About It?

 For example, claims adjusters will often skirt their responsibilities and pass their work off to defense attorneys who will complete tasks at significantly higher rates.

-Of course everyone is secretly happy with this arrangement, as the defense attorneys continue to rack up billable hours and adjustors get to take it easy…again, all while passing the blame for rising “costs” onto the worker.
+Of course, everyone is secretly happy with this arrangement, as the defense attorneys continue to rack up billable hours and adjusters get to take it easy…again, all while passing the blame for rising “costs” onto the worker.

 And, without “flat-fee” or previously agreed upon fee arraignments, defense attorneys are notorious for engaging in “churning” when working a claim.
 Churning is any activity for the sole purpose of increasing the legal bill including unnecessary research, motions and discovery or having another attorney or paralegal in the firm review the case.
 Ridiculously high costs have come about through the years from such actions.

 For those concerned about the rising cost of Workers’ Compensation claims, independent audits would bring much of these issues to light.
 Rather than blame the worker who is simply trying to recover and provide a steady living for their family, let’s focus stopping those on the “inside” who routinely milk the system.

 What Should I Do If I've Been Hurt On A Construction Site?

 First things first, get medical attention immediately.
 Afterwards, call an attorney who will go over your rights with you.

 How Do You Explain Being Fired Due To A Workers' Compensation Issue?

 Don't try.
 If asked why you left your previous employer, you should give a more generic answer like "your skills not being the right fit for your previous employer's needs."
 Then, rather than sitting quietly waiting for the interviewer to ask what you mean, keep the flow going by explaining what your skills are that you bring to the table and how it will fit THEIR organization.
 You might also ask a question to the interviewer, in an effort to keep the conversation flowing and change the direction of questioning.